 To recall – Pointers variables store the address of other variables.
-Pointers hold a great significance, but there are certain types of pointers, and not all pointers are healthy.
+Pointers hold great significance, but there are certain types of pointers, and not all pointers are healthy.

 There are some bad pointers, one of which is the Dangling pointer in C. Let us read something more about it.